ibm-cloud-docs/dl/dl-equinix.md

 1. Click **Next**.

    ![Select Locations](/images/equinix-port.png "Select Locations")

 1. On the Connections Details page, enter the connection information.
 For the IBM Cloud Account ID, enter the service key (for example, `114340xxx`) that was generated when you provisioned your direct link.
 This key can be found on the Direct Link details page.

    ![Connection Details](/images/equinix-connection-details.png "Connection Details")

 1. Select a **Connection Speed**, then click **Next**.
 1. Review and click **Submit Your Order**.

 The IBM Special Network Services (SNS) team receives your request and is able approve the connection in the buyer-side portal.
 You can view your newly created virtual connection for Direct Link by going to **Connections**.
-The connection will be in a pending provisioning state (**Pending Provider VLAN**).
+The connection will be in a pending, provisioning state (**Pending Provider VLAN**).

 Accept the connection request by navigating to the IBM Cloud Direct Link page and clicking **Accept** from the Action menu.
 The virtual connection shows as **Provisioned** in the Equinix Fabric portal.

 The timeline for approval is within 24 hours.
 {: note}